Last updated: March 21, 2026

 • Consolidation: The market is likely ranging.
 Traders typically stand aside and wait for a breakout in the A/D line before taking a new position.

-The most powerful way to use the A/D indicator is to spot divergence.
+Divergence is often the most useful advanced signal on the A/D indicator.
 Divergence happens when the price is moving in one direction, but the A/D line is moving in the opposite direction.
-This disagreement is a strong warning that a reversal is coming.
+This disagreement can serve as an early warning that a reversal is approaching, though it requires careful confirmation.

 Accumulation/Distribution divergence